Dasharo/docs/docs/variants/msi_z690/cpu-hcl.md

       DIMMs populated configuration, &#10004; means successfully tested, &#10006;
       means platform did not boot with Dasharo, e.g. &#10004;/&#10004;/&#10004;
       means all configurations work, `-` means not tested
-    * Size: DIMM capacity in GB
+    * Size: DIMM capacity in MB
     * SPD profile: can be one of JEDEC(Standard) / XMP Profile #1 / XMP Profile #2.
       Profile data:
         - Type/speed: for example DDR4-2400 means DDR4 module clocked at max 2400MHz